Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 Goat in our car.

-And this brings me to the third consideration, the road to Balos is not – or not always – actual dirt.
-It’s a mixture of big stones, dirt, and very old cement (it’s concrete, not asphalt).
+And this brings me to the third consideration: the road to Balos is not – or not always – actual dirt.
+It’s a mixture of big stones, dirt, and ancient cement (it’s concrete, not asphalt).

-The track is in pitiful conditions and causes a lot of dust too.
-There are also big potholes that you want to either avoid or drive through slowly.
+The track is in pitiful conditions and causes a lot of dust, too.
+There are also big potholes you want to avoid or drive through slowly.

 balos beach